 - liaison and cooperation (where applicable and expected) with the EM Alumni Association (EMA website: www.em-a.eu);

 - joint meetings of the participating HEIs, student representatives, Executive Agency programme officer(s), staff of the National Agencies concerned and, when needed, external experts; at least two meetings will have to be organised by the EMJMD consortium during the period covered by the grant agreement;

 - participation in thematic cluster meetings organised by the Commission, the National Agencies or the Executive Agency to support exchange of good practice and mutual learning.

 4. Selection procedure of EMJMD consortia

 The main objective of the EMJMD programme is to attract, select, and fund excellence; this should be understood both in terms of academic quality of the main actors (participating organisations and EMJMD Master students), as well as in terms of the implementation capacity of the consortia which are expected to carry out an integrated international study programme with students from Programme and Partner Countries.
-Proposals will be fully assessed by academic experts in a one-step evaluation process.
+Proposals will be fully assessed by an Evaluation Committee composed by EU staff and assisted by external academic experts in a one-step evaluation process.

 - 1. The selection procedure must be organised in a way to ensure that the best students worldwide are selected.